-There are used dealers as well as some major music stores that sell some second hand instruments.
+There are used dealers as well as some major music stores that sell some second-hand instruments.
 You can also try pawn shops, Kijiji, Craigslist, and garage sales.

 How much should I pay for a second-hand children’s guitar?

-This depends on the style, brand, and type you are buying.
+What you pay depends on the style, brand, and type you are buying.
 Before actually purchasing something, you should have a good idea of the model and make you are looking for, and what price it would go for if you bought it new.
 Do you want an acoustic, classical (nylon strings) or an electric?
 What size are you looking for (very important when buying for a child)?
 Are there any particular brands that you prefer?
 Is color important to your child?
 See our buying guides for acoustic, classical and electric guitars to get more info on what to look for.